Written by: Nurudeen Tijani (Wellness and Pain Relief Fitness Coach)

 Performing specific SMR exercises can help relieve upper back pain by targeting and releasing tension in the upper back muscles.

-Exercise #1: Trapezius and Erector Muscles:
+Exercise #1 — Massage the Trapezius and Erector Muscles

 Massage the Trapezius and Erector Muscles with an Acumobility Roller: